Status Update: Where We Are and What Comes Next

 👉 Are you helping others get the facts at ooitstime.com?

 Now is the time to act.
-Whether it’s your first time signing, updating your card, or helping others learn the truth, every step helps push our campaign forward.
+Whether it’s your first time signing, updating your card, or helping others learn the truth, every action brings us closer to real change.

-SkyWest Flight Attendants began this campaign by asking: How do we gain a real voice on the job?
+This campaign began when SkyWest Flight Attendants started asking: How do we gain a real voice on the job?

-After researching our options, we chose AFA-CWA—a Flight Attendant-led union with a history of winning strong contracts, legal protections, and real accountability in the airline industry.
+After researching our options, we chose AFA-CWA—a Flight Attendant-led union with a history of winning strong contracts, securing legal protections, and holding management accountable.
+That decision united us around a clear goal: building a union strong enough to deliver real results.

-Even before our campaign went public, many Flight Attendants were already sending in authorization cards.
-That early momentum laid the foundation for what we’re building today.
+Even before the campaign went public, many Flight Attendants were already sending in AFA authorization cards.
+That early organizing laid the foundation we’re building on today.

-AFA cards demonstrate our legal support for a union election.
-They are confidential and protected by federal law, and they are submitted only to the National Mediation Board (NMB), the neutral agency that oversees labor relations in aviation.
-Management never sees our cards.
+AFA authorization cards are how we legally show support for holding a union election.
+The process is private—cards are protected by federal law and are only seen by AFA-CWA and the National Mediation Board (NMB), the neutral government agency that oversees airline union elections.

 🔹 All SkyWest Flight Attendants—including new hires and those on probation—can legally sign.

-Cards are valid for one year.
-If it’s been a while since you signed, now is the time to refresh your card at ooitstime.com/getcard.
-The more current our cards, the stronger our position.
+📅 Cards are valid for one year.
+If it’s been a while since you signed, take a moment to refresh your card today at ooitstime.com/getcard.

 🛡 Organizing Smart—Even When Management Tries to Undermine Us